Family affair for the duke’s funeral service

 It will also be the first time Harry has appeared with his family since he quit as a senior working royal last year.

-The duke is understood to be following Covid-19 protocols for travel to and from the UK, as well as during his time in the country.
+The duke is following Covid-19 protocols for travel to and from the UK, as well as during his time in the country.

 It will also be the first time the Duke of York has attended a televised official royal event since he stepped down from royal duties over his friendship with convicted paedophile Jeffrey Epstein.